sparkysparo/Gradient-Boosting-for-Regression/README.md

 ### Evaluation Metrics
 - **Mean Squared Error (MSE)**: 6.21
 - **R-squared (R²)**: 0.92
-  These metrics indicate a strong model fit, explaining 92% of the variability in housing prices.
+ These results indicate the model explained 92% of the variance in housing prices, showcasing strong predictive accuracy.
+However, further validation on external datasets is recommended to ensure generalizability.

 ### Feature Importance
 The top three features influencing housing prices: